-"Beneficial uses" means the uses of water necessary for the survival or wellbeing of man, plants, and wildlife.
-"Beneficial uses" that may be protected include, but are not limited to: domestic, municipal, agricultural and industrial supply; power generation; recreation; aesthetic enjoyment; navigation; and preservation and enhancement of fish, wildlife, and other aquatic resources or preserves.
+"Beneficial Uuses" means the uses of water necessary for the survival or wellbeing of man, plants, and wildlife.
+These uses of water serve to promote the tangible and intangible economic, social, and environmental goals.
+"Beneficial Uuses" that may be protected include, but are not limited to: domestic, municipal, agricultural and industrial supply; power generation; recreation; aesthetic enjoyment; navigation; and preservation and enhancement of fish, wildlife, and other aquatic resources or preserves.
+Existing beneficial uses are uses that were attained in the surface or groundwater on or after November 28, 1975; and potential beneficial uses are uses that would probably develop in future years through the implementation of various control measures.
+"Beneficial Uses" are equivalent to "Designated Uses" under federal law.
+(California